How to Start a Personal Training Business from Home

 If you're still intrigued by starting a personal training business, getting started doesn't take much time.
 Here's what you need:

-- Experience in personal training.
+- Experience in exercise and fitness.
 Most certification programs have the expectation that you know about exercise and fitness before you take the certification course.
 This experience can be through your own fitness journey.

 - Certification through a major authority such as the American College of Sports Medicine, the American Council on Exercise, the Aerobics and Fitness Association of America, or the National Strength and Conditioning Council.

-- Business license and other business related requirements, such as zoning approval if you see clients in your home.
+- Obtain a business license and other business related requirements, such as zoning approval if you see clients in your home.

-- Good business insurance.
+- Buy good business insurance.
 Fitness has a high risk of injury so you want to protect yourself from lawsuits if a client gets hurt doing one of your recommended exercises.

-- Business plan outlining the details of your business, your target market, and how you'll finance your business.
+- Write a business plan outlining the details of your business, your target market, and how you'll finance your business.

-- Marketing plan with strategies on how to get clients.
+- Create a marketing plan with strategies on how to get clients.
 Some options include offering a free 30-minute training session or evaluation, attend fitness fairs, and YouTube videos showing a specific fitness move.

-- Equipment.
+- Purchase equipment.
 While your clients may have some equipment, you'll be expected to have your own as well.